Jonnybone J Kurum

-Jonnybone Kurum is a Malaysian politician who has served as Member of Sabah State Legislative Assembly (MLA) for Telupid since September 2020.
-He is a member of the Parti Bersatu Sabah (PBS) a component party of the Gabungan Rakyat Sabah (GRS) coalition.
+Jonnybone J Kurum is a Malaysian politician who has served as Assistant Minister of Industry, Entrepreneurship and Transport of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Minister Ewon Benedick since December 2025 and Member of Sabah State Legislative Assembly (MLA) for Telupid since September 2020.
+He is a member of the United Sabah Party (PBS) a component party of the Gabungan Rakyat Sabah (GRS) coalition.

 Political career

-Jonnybone Kurum has served as Political Secretary to the Minister in the Prime Minister's Department in charge of Sabah and Sarawak Affairs, Maximus Ongkili from 27 September 2021 until 2022 and Political Secretary I of the Minister of Local Government and Housing of Sabah, Joachim Gunsalam.
+Jonnybone J Kurum has served as Political Secretary to the Minister in the Prime Minister's Department in charge of Sabah and Sarawak Affairs, Maximus Ongkili from 27 September 2021 until 2022 and Political Secretary I of the Minister of Local Government and Housing of Sabah, Joachim Gunsalam.